Skip to main content

 From niche clinics to daily routines

-Red and near infrared light devices have moved from niche clinics into bedrooms, gyms and daily routines.
-With that shift comes a predictable mix of solid science, early-stage findings and confident marketing.
-If you have read five articles and come away unsure what to believe, you are not alone.
+Red and near-infrared light devices have moved from niche clinics into bedrooms, gyms, and daily routines.
+With that shift comes a predictable mix of solid science, early-stage findings, and confident marketing.
+If you've read five articles and come away unsure what to believe, you're not alone.

-One reason this space is hard to summarise is that it is not a single, standardised approach.
-Studies can differ by wavelength, intensity, session length, frequency, treatment area, delivery method and outcome measured.
+One reason this space is hard to summarize is that it's not a single, standardized approach.
+Studies can differ by wavelength, intensity, session length, frequency, treatment area, delivery method, and outcome measured.
 Those differences matter.
 They can turn a promising result in one study into a weak result in another, even when both are described as red light therapy.

-Key takeaway: When you see bold claims about red light and chronic conditions, your best first question is not “does it work”.
-It is “what treatment setup, for what outcome, in which kind of study”.
+Key takeaway: When you see bold claims about red light and chronic conditions, your best first question isn't "does it work".
+It's "what treatment setup, for what outcome, in which kind of study".

 What photobiomodulation is